phreaknik/phonon-network/README.md

 }
 ```

-This mechanism prevents against replay attacks, whereby a user could deposit the same phonon multiple times - including after sending it!
+This mechanism prevents against replay attacks, whereby a user could deposit the same phonon multiple times - including after sending it.
+However, the user's software should be careful to issue deposits **in order** of the corresponding deposit address index.

+### Network Specificity and Verification

+On Ethereum, deposits will correspond to calls to a smart contract, which is responsible for managing balances, deposits, and withdrawals.
+On Bitcoin, deposits are simply transfers to the deposit address (i.e. they look like any other transaction on the network).

+You may have notices that no proofs are needed for deposits.
+This is because on the Phonon Network, it is the responsibility of the **recipient** to validate the following when receiving a phonon:

+1. The asset and network are the same as the recipient is expecting.
+2. The value of the phonon is correct.
+3. The deposit has a sufficient amount of work (or, more generally, finality) behind it.
+4. (Technically optional, but important) The counterparty has a card that the recipient trusts.

+If these conditions are satisfied, the recipient can send an "ack" message to the sender (covered later) indicating that he is satisfied with the payment.

 ## Withdrawals